galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > - Use the Redo button on the toolshed archive history item to recreate the ToolFactory form that generated the last version
 > - Make changes and generate an updated version
 > - Rinse, repeat...
 > - Galaxy can be used as an Integrated Development Environment for tools - clunky but oddly satisfying.
-Note this is distinct from debugging the script - that is not satisfying in Galaxy.
-Use the command line for that.
+Note this is distinct from debugging the script - that is not at all satisfying in Galaxy unless you like waiting for jobs to finish.
+A shell is much better for that.
 >
 >> ![](../../images/ToolFactory_big_picture.png)
 {: .details}